Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 8570M are very slightly better than the Nvidia GeForce 710M.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 8570M are marginally better than the Nvidia GeForce 710M.

 The GeForce 710M has a 125 MHz higher core clock speed than the Radeon HD 8570M, but the Radeon HD 8570M has 8 more Texture Mapping Units than the GeForce 710M.
 As a result, the Radeon HD 8570M exhibits a 3.2 GTexel/s better Texture Fill Rate than the GeForce 710M.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.